 I'm quite sure most of you might have thought that I had either a) silently abandoned my goal or that b) I was just too busy to post here.
 I can tell you the answer is b) :-D

 We went to Spain for a few days (hence the plane meditation title of a previous post) to visit family and have a taste of that hell-in-Earth celebration that are Fallas, and I could keep productively working on the demo for the first few days.
 After that, things just stopped going so smoothly --or I was too distracted-- and I lose a lot of time with trying to compose a song which could work for a demo, with my synth.
 Unsuccessfully.

-After a fruitful conversation with mrdoob, I understood that I couldn't have the cake and eat it too, so I decided to aim for a cupcake instead.
+After some reflection, I understood that I couldn't have the cake and eat it too, so I decided to aim for a cupcake instead.
 Therefore I'll skip the visual part and focus on creating a song for the executable music compo.

 Which on one hand is a pity since I really wanted to fill that gorgeous huge screen with my stuff, but since there are always a TON of demos I guess it's better to not to add another half-finished demo to the competition.

 With that in mind I began to make my code fit in 32kb.
 I tried first to do things from scratch and learn in a few hours how to make that waveOut Windows API work.
 At which I failed miserably.
 And I didn't want to install the DirectX framework (and going through the genuine windows validation thing meanwhile) just for this, if only because I fear it would ruin my Windows installation.

 Hours later I remembered that His 4k/64k Majesty iq had helped me to fit my previous intro into his 64k framework, and the code is out there.
 And amazingly, it compiled without a complaint from Visual Studio 2008! (unlike the 64k framework sources that are in his own website).